 The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

-If you look at the sky on a cloud-free day, you will observe what seems to be a continuous piece of blue sky.
-However, Earth's atmosphere consists of five different layers, each with its own characteristics.
+If you look up on a cloud-free day, you will see a blue sky spanning from horizon to horizon.
+Earth’s atmosphere, however, consists of five distinct layers, each with its own characteristics.
+We take a closer look.

 The 5 Layers Of The Atmosphere

-Space Shuttle Against Backdrop Of The Different Layers Of Atmosphere
+The Space Shuttle, Endeavour, Against Backdrop Of The Different Layers Of Earth

 1. Troposphere